salilab/metamodeling/README.md

 	- `Gb_kt_input_err101.dat` and `Gb_kt_input_sigma101.dat`  with the input values for different accuracy and precision of model variables G_B and kt
 	- `072919-INS1e-30min-Enrichment-analysis-cleaned-summary.xlsx` with the data for the metabolism model
-- `scripts`     contains all the bnet scripts for metamodeling, please refer to READNE.md in `scripts` for more details
+- `scripts`     contains all the bnet scripts for metamodeling, please refer to README.md in `scripts` for more details
-- `bnt-master`     contains Bayes Net Toolbox for Matlab with the bugfixes.
+- `bnt_master`     contains Bayes Net Toolbox for Matlab with the bugfixes.